 The next retail business in the family story opened in September 1955, in the town centre of St.Clears.
 Equipment, refrigeration and indeed business opportunities now developed quickly, and my grandparents moved property from one side of the A40 in the town centre to the other side of this busy road, to a very much bigger property with far greater potential.

 The first occasion for a family member to succeed another within the same business arrived in 1969 when my father joined my grandparents in partnership.
 It is arguably from this point on that business opportunities and turnover began to blossom in the family history.
 It was a time when the Sunday roast was the main family meal of the week, and the agricultural economy in rural areas was buoyant.
 The farming communities were important customers, and in 1963 the family built an abattoir to service the business.

 It was very much a time when St.Clears as a market town would be bustling with activity each day when the livestock market was open.
 Prior to the town being by-passed the A40 through the town was chaos during the summer holiday period, at a time when people holidayed in this country and the summers were hot and seemed to last for weeks.

-It was eventually time for my grandparents to consider a well earned retirement, and in 1990 they retired and the partnership with my father ceased.
-Crucially it was also the time for change and a new direction was considered by my father and the shop you see today was created in 1994.
+It was eventually time for my grandparents to consider a well-earned retirement, and in 1990 they retired and the partnership with my father ceased.
+Crucially it was also the time for a change and a new direction was considered by my father and the shop you see today was created in 1994.
 The entire property was refurbished and the new look Eynon’s was born.

 The business activities today